iarakshana/hw5/README.md

 0. Which primary type of crime resulted in the most arrests?
 Use `df.groupby(..).count(..)`.
 1. Which primary type most reliably (fractionally) resulted in an arrest?
 Use `df.groupby(..).mean()`.
 2. Which ward saw the most crime of any type?
 3. Plot (histogram) the hourly crime rate for the full city, as a function of day in a week.
-Your plot should have one bin for every hour in a week, from midnight Monday morning, till Sunday night.
+Your plot should have 168 bins: one for every hour in a week, from midnight Monday morning, till Sunday night.
 Save it as `q3.pdf`
    * Because there are over a million date strings to interpret, this will be somewhat slow to load.
    * You will want to check out [pandas.Series.dt.dayofweek](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.Series.dt.dayofweek.html) and  [pandas.Series.dt.hour](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.Series.dt.hour.html).
    * Remember that you must use reasonable labels for your x and x axes.
 Since there is a single field plotted, you don't need a legend.
 Check out the [matplotlib axes API](https://matplotlib.org/api/axes_api.html#axis-labels-title-and-legend) if you're stuck.